An efficient tensor regression for high-dimensional data: Simulation studies

-The linearity in Figure \ref{sim:regfig}(a)-(c) implies that $\|\cm{\widehat{A}}_{\mathrm{LR}}-\cm{A}\|_{\mathrm{F}}$ is proportional to $1/\sqrt{N}$, $r$, $(\sum_{i=1}^3p_i+\sum_{i=1}^2q_i)^{1/2}$, respectively, and the constancy in Figure \ref{sim:regfig}(d) further verifies that the estimation error depends on dimensions only through $\sum_{i=1}^3p_i+\sum_{i=1}^2q_i$, which is one of the main advantages of tensor train regression.
+The linearity in Figure \ref{sim:regfig}(a)-(c) implies that $\|\cm{\widehat{A}}_{\mathrm{LR}}-\cm{A}\|_{\mathrm{F}}$ is proportional to $1/\sqrt{N}$ and $\sqrt{d_\mathrm{LR}}$.
+Moreover, the constancy in Figure \ref{sim:regfig}(d) further verifies that the estimation error depends on $p_i$'s and $q_j$'s linearly, which is one of the main advantages of tensor train regression.
 The theoretical findings in Theorem \ref{thm:reg} are hence confirmed.
 Moreover, for the correlated data from (iii.), all estimators have a slightly worse performance, and a generalized least squares method may be needed to improve their efficiency.
-The finite-sample performance of OLS estimators for TT autoregression in handling time series data was also evaluated by simulation experiments, and similar findings can be observed; see the supplementary file for details.
+The finite-sample performance of OLS estimators for TT autoregression in handling time series data was also evaluated by simulation experiments, and similar findings can be observed; see Section E.3 in the supplementary file for details.